gauravsk/ranacapa/README.md

 ```

-5. To run the code directly from the console, you can run the following steps or run a (currently To-Be-Written) script in `Anacapa`.
+5. To run the code directly from the console, you can run `ranacapa_automated.R` in `Anacapa`.
+Instructions for interactive exploration forthcoming.

 ### How to run, option 2 (scripted output of all possible graphs and tables, not interactive):